kwonus/Quelle/Quelle-AVX.md

    A similarity setting of *precise* or 100% is a special case that still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).

-AVX-Quelle uses the AV-1769 edition of the sacred text.
+AV-Bible uses the AV-1769 edition of the sacred text.
 It substantially agrees with the "Bearing Precious Seed" bibles, as published by local church ministries.
 The text itself has undergone review by Christian missionaries, pastors, and lay people since the mid-1990's.
 The original incarnation of the digitized AV-1769 text was implemented in the free PC/Windows app known as:

-- AV-1995
-- AV-1997
-- AV-1999
-- AV-2000
-- AV-2007
-- AV-2011
+- AV-Bible - 1995 Edition for Windows 95 & Windows NT 3.5
+- AV-Bible - 1997 Edition for Windows 95 & Windows NT 4.0
+- AV-Bible - 1999 Edition for Windows 98 & Windows NT 4.0
+- AV-Bible - 2000 Edition for Windows Me & Windows 2000
+- AV-Bible - 2007 Edition for Windows XP
+- AV-Bible - 2011 Edition for Windows Vista
+- AV-Bible - 2021 Edition for Windows 10
-- AV-Bible for Windows
+- AV-Bible - 2024 Edition for Windows 11 (current release; initial release to support ICL)

-These releases were found at the [older/legacy] avbible.net website.
-Initially [decades ago], these releases were found on internet bulletin boards and the [now defunct] bible.advocate.com website.
+Decades ago, AV-Bible (aka AV-1995, AV-1997, ...
+AV-2011), were found on internet bulletin boards and the now defunct bible.advocate.com website.
+More recent legacy versions are still available at the avbible.net website.
+Modern editions are distributed on the Microsoft store.

 Please see https://Digital-AV.org for additional information about the SDK.